Ads

 Figure 2.
 Coin-tap test to check for debonds and delaminations

-Repairs to propellers are often limited to minor type repairs.
-Certificated mechanics are not allowed to perform major repairs on propellers.
+Repairs to propellers are generally limited to minor repairs.
+Certified mechanics are not authorized to perform major repairs on propellers.
 Major repairs need to be accomplished by a certificated propeller repair station.